angular-eslint/angular-eslint/README.md

 ## Quick Start

-1. Follow the latest **Getting Started** guide on https://angular.io/ in order to install the Angular CLI
+1. Follow the latest **Local Setup** guide to install the Anguar CLI on [angular.dev](https://angular.dev/tools/cli/setup-local#install-the-angular-cli).

 2. Create a new Angular CLI workspace in the normal way, optionally using any of the supported command line arguments and following the interactive prompts: